Introduction to R Programming Language

 - Double-click the file to open it.
 This will take you to a security warning window.

 - Click Run.
-This will again take you to a window asking whether you want to allow the following program from an unknown publisher to make changes to this computer window.
+Again, this will take you to a window asking whether you want to allow the following program from an unknown publisher to make changes to this computer window.
 Click Yes.

 - The next window will allow you to select the language.
 Select the language and click Ok.